ligolang/ligo/gitlab-pages/docs/advanced/optimisation.md

 * `Bytes.pack` and `Bytes.unpack`: These instructions involve serialising and deserialising values, so their cost depends on the size of the data.

-* Reading and updating the values in a big-map may be more expensive than you expect because doing so involves serialising and deserialising values.
+* Reading and updating the values in a big-map may be more expensive than you might expect because doing so involves fetching the value from lazy storage and serialising and deserialising values.
 Also, big-map keys are stored as hashes, so reading or updating a value requires getting the hash of the key value.
 However, unlike maps, the cost of reading or updating a big-map entry does not change as the big-map grows.

 ### Code size

-The size of the contract code is often the most important optimisation target.
+The size of the contract code is often the most important optimisation target because each time a contract is called, it is read, deserialized, and type-checked.
-When you originate a large contract, you risk hitting an operation size limit and pay more for storing the code of the contract in the context.
+For this reason, reducing the size of the contract code can yield large savings over its lifetime.
-The size of the contract matters in gas consumption as well: the bigger your contract is, the more gas is consumed for reading, deserialising, and type-checking it.
+Also, originating a large contract costs more and (when combined with its initial storage) can exceed the gas limit.

 You can reduce your code size by: